wangjiawen2013/charton/README.md

 *This figure demonstrates semantic synchronization in Charton.
 Heterogeneous samples (point layer) are anchored to a global baseline (bar layer).
 By enforcing a single mathematical truth across all layers, Charton maintains absolute color consistency, ensuring samples are accurately contextualized within the historical background.*

 ## Publish Quality
 Designed for precision, Charton provides pixel-perfect control over complex marks.
-Whether it is a multi-layered ErrorBar for medical research or a high-density scatter plot for bioinformatics, Charton delivers the aesthetic rigor required by top-tier journals like Nature, Science, and Cell.
+Whether it is a multi-layered ErrorBar for medical research or a high-density scatter plot for bioinformatics, Charton delivers the aesthetic rigor required by top-tier journals like *Nature*, *Science*, and *Cell*.

 ## Performance Benchmark
 *Benchmarks are currently in progress.*